Category Archives: Adolescence

 25 bucks

 Traditionally, when a guy gets a letter for a varsity sport, he puts it on something.
 A jacket, usually known as a letterman’s jacket.
-So I got my letter for a varsity sport, basketball, in the spring of myletterman junior year, and along with the letter they give me a little pamphlet with a form to order a letterman’s jacket or sweater.
+So I got my letter for a varsity sport, basketball, in the spring of my junior year, and along with the letter they give me a little pamphlet with a form to order a letterman’s jacket or sweater.
 I guess I must have showed this to my mother, but anyhow, I remember her indicating that she thought the letterman’s jacket was awful expensive though maybe they could afford a letterman’s sweater.

 I didn’t want any damn sweater.
 That’s what guys who lettered on the JV (junior varsity) team got if they were stupid enough to wear their JV letter on anything.
 And fuck the jacket was like 25 dollars, a good bit of money back in 1963.
 I knew that much, so later when the old lady asked me if I really, really wanted a letterman’s jacket, I said no because no was the answer she wanted and if I said yes there would be no end of shit about the jacket.
 Just getting her to sew the letter on the jacket would be a fucking agony.